comatory/oldGamesScraper/readme.md

 ### Linux

+Ubuntu can give you trouble because of missing installation, if that's the case then do `sudo apt-get install python-dev` to have everything you need.
 Make sure you have _libjpeg_ library installed to prevent `CodecError`.
 Uninstall Pillow/PIL if it is already on your system `pip uninstall PIL`.

 yum : `yum install libjpeg-devel`